gryan337/zabbix-widgets-table/README.md

 - Reset row capability (broadcasts hostid `000000` to reset linked widgets).
 - Support for **aggregations across multiple hosts/items** within a single table cell using **Aggregate all hosts** option.
 - Multi-cell selection (`Ctrl` + click, `Shift` + click) → broadcasts all selected itemids.
-- **Groupings-only mode**: Use the widget as a **dashboard filter** for other tables.
+- **Groupings-only mode**: Use the widget as a **dashboard filter** for other tables by checkboxing `Show groupings only`.
 - **Bar gauge proportions** in rows/columns as well as tooltip showing ratio to other table cells as a percentage.
-- **Aggregate by item groupings** (not just hosts) for high-level overviews → drill down into details with clicks.
+- **Aggregate by item groupings** (not just hosts) for high-level overviews → drill down by connecting a table panel to another table panel.
 - Ability to download table data into CSV format from the actions context menu in the widget header.
+- Configurable and toggleable lazy loading button to allow users to hide and show data dynamically.

 ---